IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

+Maria Alberto, **PS Berge**, Brandon Blackburn, Adrianna Burton, & Hibby Thach.
+Stars & Wishes: A Collaborative Disaster Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
+(Forthcoming 2024).
+In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
+McFarland Publishing.
+(Book chapter conditionally accepted for publication in forthcoming collection).

 **PS Berge** & Madison Schmalzer.
 (Forthcoming May 2025).
 Un-Moving Play and the End of Time: TASBot, Arbitrary Code Execution, and Trans Possibilities in Triforce%. *Journal of Cinema and Media Studies.* (In press).

 **PS Berge** & Madison Schmalzer.
 (Forthcoming).
 'I Took a Deep Breath and Came Out as GC': Excavating Gender Critical Information Literacy Practices and Anti-Trans Radicalization on Ovarit and Mumsnet. *Bulletin of Applied Transgender Studies*.
 In Kat Fuller and Quinnehtukqut McLamore (eds.) special issue on “Dynamics of Transphobic Content and Disinformation."
 (Article conditionally accepted for publication in forthcoming special issue).

-Maria Alberto, **PS Berge**, Brandon Blackburn, Adrianna Burton, & Hibby Thach.
-Stars & Wishes: A Collaborative Disaster Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
-(Forthcoming 2024).
-In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
-McFarland Publishing.
-(Book chapter conditionally accepted for publication in forthcoming collection).
+**PS Berge** & Madison Schmalzer.
+(Forthcoming).
+"Speedrunning."
+Invited chapter for *Keywords in Game Studies* by Christopher B. Patterson and Amanda Phillips (eds.).
+(Chapter conditionally accepted for forthcoming publication).

 </div>